 You will likely hear this more than a few times, but your website is one of the essential tools you have for marketing.
 Regardless of how your product reaches the eyes of prospective customers, they will more than likely head to your website before doing anything else.

 Your website is the first impression that they will get of your company as a whole.
 Make sure that your website has everything it needs to create a great first impression.
 Sanford University even studied that 75% of people will judge a business based on its website.

 Make sure that everything you need to appease your customer is there.
 Answer questions, provide quotes, or at least point them in the right direction to get one.
 Anything to make the process as smooth as possible.

 One of the best ways to generate trust with a prospective customer is to display the work you have done before.
 Having photos of completed projects to go along with testimonials is the best way to show your prospective customers what kind of service you have to offer.

 When possible, showcase pre-existing conditions of a job as a “before” and “after” kind of scenario.
 The contrast will help give prospective customers the quality of work that your company is capable of and give a clearer idea of what your company can do.

 22) Make Your Services Feel Valuable

 When competing for customers with other businesses in the industry, you become part of the crowd for better or worse.
 When you are on even footing with others in the industry, it becomes a matter of luck to win over the business from others.

 But you can change this by providing a unique sales proposition.
-This essentially creates a reason for your customers to choose your business.
-Be as specific as possible with the benefits that you can offer the customer and communicate to them how this is beneficial to their problem in specific.
+An effective sales pitch essentially creates a reason for your customers to choose your business.
+Be as specific as possible with the benefits you can offer the customer and communicate how this is beneficial to their problem in specific.

-There are a ton of different marketing tools that your business can use to stand out in a sea of competitors and can give you the leg up when it comes to finding prospective customers for your business.
+Your business can use many different marketing tools to stand out in a sea of competitors and give you a leg up when it comes to finding prospective customers for your business.